The result is 3, since there are three rows where Previous sales are greater than Current sales.

-Imagine you have a table of sales figures for several products.
-You have a column for sales last month and a column for sales in the current month.
-You want to count products (rows) where current sales are less than sales last month.
-You can't use COUNTIFs for this, because COUNTIFs is a range-based function.
-One option is to add a helper column that subtracts last month's sales from this month's sales, then use COUNTIF to count results less than zero.
-But what if you don't want to (or can't) add a helper column?
-In that case, you can can use SUMPRODUCT.
+In this example the goal is to count products (rows) where sales have increased and sales have decreased, where previous sales are in column C (Previous) and current sales are in column D (Current).
+In this case, we can't use COUNTIFS directly, because COUNTIFs is a range-based function and it won't accept a calculation for a range argument.
+One option is to add a helper column that subtracts Previous sales from Current sales and use COUNTIF to count results less than or greater than zero.
+But what if we don't want to (or can't) add a helper column?
+In that case, we can use the SUMPRODUCT function with Boolean logic.

-Since we are dealing with ranges (arrays), the result is an array of TRUE FALSE values like this:
+The result is an array of TRUE FALSE values like this:

-The SUMPRODUCT function multiplies ranges or arrays together and returns the sum of products.
-This sounds boring, but SUMPRODUCT is an incredibly versatile function that can be used to count and sum like COUNTIFS or SUMIFS, but with more...
+The Excel SUMPRODUCT function multiplies ranges or arrays together and returns the sum of products.
+This sounds boring, but SUMPRODUCT is an incredibly versatile function that can be...

 Excel Formula Training